-The accompanying unaudited condensed consolidated interim financial statements reflect all adjustments which, in the opinion of management, are necessary for a fair statement of the results for the interim periods presented.
-Results for the three and six months ended June 30, 2000 are not necessarily indicative of the results expected for the full fiscal year or for any future period.
+The accompanying unaudited consolidated interim financial statements reflect all normal recurring adjustments which, in the opinion of management, are necessary for a fair statement of the results for the interim periods presented.
+Results for the three months ended March 31, 2001 are not necessarily indicative of the results expected for the full fiscal year or for any future period.

 These financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
-It is suggested that these financial statements be read in conjunction with the consolidated financial statements and notes thereto included in the Company's Registration Statement on Form S-1, (File No. 333-96137), as amended and filed with the Securities and Exchange Commission (the "SEC") on July 5, 2000 (the "Registration Statement").